aumofatush/Application-of-Machine-Learning-in-Genomics/Machine_Learning_Genomics.md

 #### b.
 K-means Clustering
 ![](BENG_183_Figures/Kmeans_UL.JPG)
-K-means clustering offers a simple alternative method of aggregating datapoints for further analysis.
+K-means clustering offers an alternative method of aggregating datapoints for further analysis.
 The algorithm for k-means clustering is as follows:
 ```
 1. Begin with predetermined choice of clusters K, which are represented by centroids.
 Iterate the following two steps.
 2. For each data point, find the closest mean vector and assign the object to the corresponding cluster